learning-unlimited/ESP-Website/docs/admin/releases/15/README.rst

 - Added a Captcha field to the contact form to prevent spam
 - Added a link to the LU wiki Feature Requests page on the "manage all programs" page
 - Removed the time estimate from the comm panel results page and added a link to the email monitoring page
+- Added timezones to the manage deadlines page

 Minor bug fixes
 ~~~~~~~~~~~~~~~